wouterpeyrot/DDxPRS/README.md

 ## Getting started to apply `DDx-PRS`

 Copy the `DDxPRS.R` file to your computer.
-Load DDxPRS and the following libraries.
+Load DDxPRS and the following libraries (optionally, find exact library versions in `renv.lock` file).

 ```[r]
 source(DDxPRS.R)